 If you were in a life-threatening situation, you would want all of your energy dedicated to your immediate survival, right?
 The issue is that your body can’t tell the difference between a saber tooth tiger chasing you, and a fire drill call from your boss.
 Digestion is one of the functions that doesn’t make the cut as “necessary” in a life or death situation.
 Just as stress hormones suppress the immune system, they also suppress your digestive system.

 If you experience chronic stress day after day, this can have a lasting impact on your digestive health.
 Stress can interrupt the signals that your brain sends to your gut, which may result in stomach pain, bloating, or discomfort.
 Stress and anxiety can trigger (or worsen) painful muscle spasms or cramps in the bowels, abdominal region, or the esophagus.
 Because the stress response impacts how quickly food moves through the digestive system, chronic stress can also cause diarrhea or constipation.
 Stress particularly impacts people who already have gastrointestinal conditions, such as Irritable Bowel Syndrome or Inflammatory Bowel Disease.

 If you are experiencing any of the physical symptoms above, you should always talk to your doctor to get a professional opinion.
 You can also take steps on your own to help reduce and take control of the stress that comes up in your day-to-day life.
 You may be surprised how stress management can positively impact your physical health.

 Ready to become the CEO of your stress?
-Apply for my ACE Your Stress group program and learn practical tips for managing stress (rather than letting stress manage you!).
-With the accountability and knowledge of a health coach at your fingertips, and a community of womxn who are improving their health right alongside you, you’ll master your stress in no time.
+Join my free facebook group Be the CEO of Your Stress and receive practical tips & guidance for managing stress (rather than letting stress manage you!).
+With the accountability of the group you’ll master your stress in no time.